Nashilongweshipwe Mushaandja on Violent Art Institutions, Breaking Heteropatriarchy and Decoloniality

 Accessing wider audiences and international markets because we are isolated from the rest of the world as an industry.
 Again, I wanna highlight our education system and how it is failing our children.
 There aren’t enough publishers and residencies for writers.
 My dream is to actually start an informal learning and culture space for writers and performers to cover industry gaps that are not considered by existing institutions.

 7. If you could change just one thing about the Namibian theatre industry with the wave of a magic wand, what would it be?

 I’d pay artists more and we would have an on-going theatre.
 Theatre makers would be making work non-stop and there would be more exploration of unconventional spaces like site-specific theatre and public art.
 In my ideal world, theatre and performance education is decolonized.

 I feel like we lost resistance culture as a nation.
 Or rather, it is displaced.
 In my processes, I touch on healing and transformation.
 Anything that fights Heteropatriarchy, racism, ableism, Afrophobia, capitalism, is my cup of tea.

 9. People say theatre in Namibia is expensive.
 What is your take on this?

 I think when people say theatre is expensive, they just mean that it is not accessible.
 I have this idea I’m currently developing that argues that theatres and museums are not built for living bodies, they are built for dead bodies.
-Artists are poorly paid because the theatre need to cover its expenses, so artists are just used as objects.
+Artists are poorly paid because the theatre needs to cover their expenses, so artists are just used as objects.
 Institutions are violent.
 Indigenous African theatre was not always in some building isolated from the world, it was vulnerable to split-focus and disruption.
-I am a proponent on education of both artists and the public about the importance and relevance of theatre.
+I am a proponent on the education of both artists and the public about the importance and relevance of theatre.